Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation: Reward Design in Reasoning-Aligned Reinforcement Learning

 \section{Reward Design in Reasoning-Aligned Reinforcement Learning}

 With the success of models such as OpenAI o1 \citep{jaech2024openai} and DeepSeek \citep{guo2025deepseek} in reasoning tasks, RL has emerged as a powerful paradigm for fine-tuning reasoning models.
-This fine-tuning problem can be naturally formalized as a Markov Decision Process (MDP), denoted as $\mathcal{M} = (\mathcal{S}, \mathcal{A}, P, r, \pi, H) $, where the LLM reasoning model acts as the agent.
-The components of the MDP are defined as follows: \begin{itemize}[noitemsep] \item State space $\mathcal{S}$: represents contextual steps in the reasoning process (e.g., partial solutions in mathematical problem-solving). \item Action space $\mathcal{A}$: corresponds to the discrete token vocabulary $\mathcal{V}$ of the model. \item Policy $\pi_\theta(a|s)$: the agent’s behavior is governed by a parameterized policy, which is the language model itself with parameters $\theta$. \item Reward function $r: \mathcal{S} \times \mathcal{A} \to \mathbb{R}$ provides feedback signals to guide policy optimization.
-These rewards can be obtained either from rule-based functions (e.g., correctness checks, format constraints) or from parameterized models which are often initialized from pretrained language models. \item Dynamics $P(s_{t+1}|s_t, a_t)$: defines the transition model between states. \item Horizon $H$: corresponds to the maximum response length. \end{itemize} At each time step $t$, the state is defined as $ s_t = (x, y_{<t})$ where $x$ is the given prompt and $y_{<t}$ is the sequence of tokens generated so far.
+This fine-tuning problem can be naturally formalized as a Markov Decision Process (MDP), denoted as $\mathcal{M} = (\mathcal{S}, \mathcal{A}, P, r, H) $, where the LLM reasoning model acts as the agent.
+The agent’s behavior is governed by a parameterized policy $\pi_\theta$.
+The components of the MDP are defined as follows: \begin{itemize}[noitemsep] \item State space $\mathcal{S}$: represents contextual steps in the reasoning process (e.g., partial solutions in mathematical problem-solving). \item Action space $\mathcal{A}$: corresponds to the discrete token vocabulary $\mathcal{V}$ of the model. \item Reward function $r: \mathcal{S} \times \mathcal{A} \to \mathbb{R}$ provides feedback signals to guide policy optimization.
+These rewards can be obtained either from rule-based functions (e.g., correctness checks, format constraints) or from parameterized models which are often initialized from pretrained language models. \item Dynamics $P(s_{t+1}|s_t, a_t)$: defines the transition model between states. \item Horizon $H$: corresponds to the maximum response length. \end{itemize} At each time step $t$, the state is defined as $s_t = (x, y_{<t})$ where $x$ is the given prompt and $y_{<t}$ is the sequence of tokens generated so far.
+The action $a_t = y_t$ is the token generated at step $t$.
+Throughout this paper, we use $(s_t, a_t)$ when referring to the general MDP formulation, and $(x, y)$ when referring to the prompt-response representation used in specific algorithms; these are related by $a_t = y_t$ and $s_t = (x, y_{<t})$.
 The action $a_t$ is the next token $y_t$ to be generated.
 The transition function $P$ is deterministic, i.e., upon taking action $a_t$ in state $s_t$, the next state is $s_{t+1} = (x, [y_{<t}, a_t])$.
 The ultimate objective of RL-based fine-tuning is to learn a policy $\pi_\theta$ that maximizes the expected return, defined as the cumulative reward over the horizon $H$: